Bartlett–Hawkes Farm: Description and history

 The Barlett–Hawkes Farm is located in a residential area west of the center of Waban village, on the west side of Winnetaska Road at its junction with Quidnic Road.
 It is a 2 1/2-story wood-frame structure, eight bays wide, with a side-gable roof and clapboard siding.
 The rear roof extends down to the first floor, giving the house a saltbox profile.
 There are two entrances on the main facade, each two bays in from a side.
 Both have Federal period surrounds with pilasters and a corniced entablature; the one on the left also has half-length sidelight windows.

 The oldest portion of the house is believed to be the southernmost three bays, which were built as a "half house" about 1736 by Ebenezer Bartlett, who owned about 100 acre of land.
-Bartlett and his wife Anne raised seventeen children in the house, expanding it to five bays.
+Bartlett and his wife Katie raised seventeen children in the house, expanding it to five bays.
 Bartlett's son Elisha increased the farm to 200 acre, and served in the local militia during the American Revolutionary War.
 His son Peregrine sold the farm to George Hawkes, another local farmer, in the mid-19th century.
 Later owners further extended the building in the early 20th century, added bays on the north side and adding the saltbox shed to the rear.
 Originally facing nearby Beacon Street, the house was moved about 200 ft to its present location in 1915.